Packaged Rooftop Units | Everything You Need to Know is Here - Part 1

 Economizers

 An economizer is a device used to save energy consumption by using cool air from outside a building to cool the internal space.
 Economizers mostly operate at night when outside air is cooler than inside air.
-This process is known as free cooling.
+This process is known as cooling.

+Economizers are designed to mix outdoor air with return air to improve ventilation and indoor air quality.
 Economizers mix enough outdoor air with indoor air to meet the cooling temperature set on a thermostat.
 This is done without starting a compressor or the refrigeration cycle.
 Economizers make use of the fact that air at night is cooler than in the mornings.

 The fresh outside air that economizers bring in save the energy spent cooling a building at night.
 This is beneficial to cool spaces in offices that work all night or supermarkets that are open all night.